raspberrypilearning/getting-started-scratch/en/step_7.md

 --- collapse ---
 ---
-title: Number your layers to create layers for many sprites
+title: Position in layers for many sprites
 ---

 **Through the window with tree**: [See inside](https://scratch.mit.edu/projects/454188775/editor){:target="_blank"}